Animators take the static creations of game artists and bring them to life through movement.

 Most people working in games animation have a degree.
-Some of these degrees will be from courses in art or specifically, computer animation.
-This role is more technical than you may think, it requires patience, creativity and attention to detail.
+Some of these degrees will be from courses in art or computer animation.
+This role might also be more technical than you may think, it requires patience, creativity, and attention to detail.

 When applying for roles or higher education, it will be your portfolio or ‘showreel’ that will really help you to stand out.
 Your showreel is a collection of your best work presented usually in the form of a short video.

-To build your showreel, you’ll need to start animating and making games as soon as possible.
-There are lots of tools freely available online to get you started creating 2D, 3D and animated artwork and you can use our tool picker to find one that suits your level.
+To build your showreel, you’ll need to start animating and making games in your spare time.
+There are lots of tools freely available online to get you started creating 2D, 3D, and animated artwork and you can use our handy tool picker to find one that suits your level.

 Where are you in your games journey?